 3) Adoption and Action

-Healthcare executives and consumers are done talking about using technology — they are taking action.
+Healthcare executives and consumers are done talking about using technology — they are ready to start being care teams of the future and they are taking action.

 An overwhelming majority of executives feel that automated healthcare will play an important role delivering the promise of more targeted patient outreach, more coordinated care management and delivering more value to the patient.

 The WBR report stated “Ultimately, automated healthcare is going to become an increasingly common area of development for healthcare providers, and as it becomes more common, old standards and ideas of provider-patient relationships will be replaced with a new approach that seeks to provide continuous care for patients, as well as develop the ability to gather and act on more patient-generated healthcare data.”

 Healthcare executives are picking up the pace.
 Over half of them will have integrated automated healthcare solutions by the next 12 months, indicating significant implications around the direction of automated healthcare solutions as a competitive advantage.